 In a series of chapters to be posted, this blog will tell the story of a childhood in South-East London in the years after the Second World War.

 When I am on my way to home games at Charlton, I pass an extensive development of new flats between London Bridge and Deptford.
 On a number of balconies can be seen tricycles and other children’s toys.
-Their parents are probably relatively affluent, but their children have to live in a high rise environment.
+Their parents are probably relatively affluent, but their children have to live in a high rise environment and they may well be renting their homes.
 When I was growing up in the 1950s, although my father was a skilled worker earning £500 a year (£10,569 a year in 2012 prices) around the middle of the decade, and my mother did not work at all, they could afford a 1930s terraced house with a decent sized garden.

 This contrast reflects a number of factors, not least the development of an ‘hourglass’ society in which the number of relatively well paid skilled manual jobs has declined.
 It also reflects the high cost of housing in the world city of London in which supply does not grow quickly enough to match demand and where many properties are bought by foreign investors and then left empty.
 Many Londoners can no longer afford to live in the city.